Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Theory of LLC Estimation in Reinforcement Learning

 In order to reify this idea the idea is to use a suitable discrete approximation to the continuous Langevin diffusion: this is the role played by Welling and Teh's stochastic gradient Langevin descent.

-\begin{remark} We mention here some open problems related to the behaviour of SGLD in singular learning theory; we refer the reader to \citet{HitchcockHoogland} for a more detailed discussion. \begin{enumerate} \item SGLD with constant step size is known, even under strong convexity assumptions on the objective function, to have limiting behaviour that differs from that of Langevin flow (as shown, for instance, in \cite{Pitfalls}).
+\begin{remark} We mention here some open problems related to the behaviour of SGLD in singular learning theory; we refer the reader to \citet{HitchcockHoogland} for a more detailed discussion. \begin{enumerate} \item SGLD with constant step size is known, even under strong convexity assumptions on the objective function, to have limiting behaviour that differs from that of Langevin flow \citep[as shown, for instance, in][]{Pitfalls}.
 Therefore the SGLD based estimator is likely to be asymptotically biased with bias depending on the step size $\eps$.
-Can this bias be quantified? \item If one uses decaying step size then there are results implying almost sure convergence to the posterior distribution as the chain length $T \to \infty$ \cite{TTV}.
-These results, however, make assumptions that do not typically hold for the neural network models we are most interested in (see \cite[Appendix B]{HitchcockHoogland} for a detailed discussion).
+Can this bias be quantified? \item If one uses decaying step size then there are results implying almost sure convergence to the posterior distribution as the chain length $T \to \infty$ \citep{TTV}.
+These results, however, make assumptions that do not typically hold for the neural network models we are most interested in \citep[for a detailed discussion, see][Apx.\ B]{HitchcockHoogland}.
 What can one say upon relaxing these assumptions? \end{enumerate} \end{remark}

 \begin{remark} Notice that in our implementation of SGLD we sample trajectories at each step in the chain \emph{on-policy}.
 In other words in equation \ref{SGLD_step} we use the derivative $\nabla_w f(w,w_j,x_{j,i})|_{w=w_j}$ at step $j$ and not $\nabla_w f(w,w^*,x_{j,i})|_{w=w_j}$.
 Recall that these two random variables have the same expected value but generally different higher moments.
 Either choice would provide an estimator for the gradient flow term in the Langevin diffusion for the annealed posterior; we choose to use on-policy sampling since it typically has lower variance. \end{remark}